vincentfung13/vincentfung13.github.io/_pages/about.md

 # News

-[07.2021] Our work **"MINE: Towards Continuous Depth MPI with NeRF for Novel View Synthesis"** has been accepted to ICCV 2021. \\
+- [07.2021] Our work **"MINE: Towards Continuous Depth MPI with NeRF for Novel View Synthesis"** has been accepted to ICCV 2021.
-[10.2019] I presented our winning solution to the DeepFashion2 challenge at ICCV in Seoul.
+- [10.2019] I presented our winning solution to the DeepFashion2 cloth retrieval challenge at ICCV in Seoul.

 # Publications